faltimiras/SherlockXML/README.md

 extremely simple, just this...
 ```
+XMLFactory.init(ComplexObj.class);

 XMLParser<ComplexObj> parser = XMLFactory.getParser(ComplexObj.class);
 ComplexObj o = parser.parse(xml);
 ```

+XMLFactory.init() initialize factory with all objects that will support.
+Do it on aplication start.
+It preprocess classes to be faster then.
+XMLFactory.getParse() must be called every time a new xml has to be parsed.
+DO NOT reuse.

 #Known limitations
 Do not support tag names collisions. ns:tagA and ns1:tagA is the same for this parser and it expects for a class called tagA.